 - Ou Tolhuis – you can still see the foundations of the tollhouse; a toll was introduced in 1888 and the toll collector earned the princely sum of £45 a year

 - Gamkaskloof – in 1962 this road was opened to ‘the Hell’ where a small farming community had previously lived in isolation, the only access being by a steep footpath.
 Book ahead with CapeNature to stay in one of the renovated old cottages.
 Definitely a route only for 4x4s and people with a strong head for heights on narrow roads; 38km of winding road to the valley floor will take you two hours.

 - Blikstasie – remains of an old gaol where the convicts who built the pass were locked up at night

 - Tweedewater – in the old days, before a low-water bridge was built, people had to wait for the water level to drop before they could cross

 - Eerstewater – donkeys and oxen could be outspanned and watered here before starting the climb; it’s also where Bain had his first convict camp

-For more information about the Swartberg Nature Reserve and the activities you can do there, like hiking, mountain biking and a 4x4 route, download the reserve’s brochure.
+For more information about the Swartberg Nature Reserve and the activities you can do there, like hiking, mountain biking and a 4x4 route, see its website here.